-The organisers shall specify in the local regulations or at briefing, controlled airspace or other areas where flight by competing gliders is prohibited or restricted.
+The Competition Organiser or the Meet Director shall specify in the Local Regulations or at briefing, controlled airspace or other areas where flight by competing gliders is prohibited or restricted.
 Such areas shall be precisely marked on published maps.

 The penalty for violation of published airspace restrictions shall be a warning for the first infringement of less than 100m by a pilot.
 For infringements greater than this or for subsequent infringements the pilot shall score zero for the day.
 For infringements of airspace boundaries that have been specified in the Local Regulations or during the task briefing the penalty shall be specified in the Local Regulations.